Making an Impact through Programs

 - Provided a place to go to socialize and be with people who want to make a positive difference in society

-Because I said I would has launched 4 Chapters with a combined membership of over 300 members in Cleveland, Akron and Columbus, Ohio and Denver, Colorado.
+Because I said I would has launched 3 Adult Chapters with a combined membership of over 200 members in Cleveland, Akron and Columbus, Ohio.
 They have made promises to support refugee families, clean up hundreds of pounds of trash, pack medical supplies, register for the National Bone Marrow Registry, provide dinner for grieving children and other important causes.

 Chapter members are leaders in the community who do what they say they are going to.